tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 const webcamImage = tf.fromPixels(this.webcamElement);
 ```

-This line reads a single frame from the webcam `\<video\>` element and returns a
+This line reads a single frame from the webcam `<video>` element and returns a
 `Tensor` of shape `[height, width, 3]`.
 The inner most
 dimension, `3`, corresponds to the three channels, RGB.

-See the [documentation for fromPixels](https://js.tensorflow.org/api/0.6.0/index.html#tf.fromPixels) for supported input HTML element types.
+See the documentation for [tf.fromPixels](https://js.tensorflow.org/api/0.6.0/index.html#tf.fromPixels) for supported input HTML element types.

 ```js
 const croppedImage = this.cropImage(webcamImage);